November 8th - 13th, 2021

 We’ll bid farewell to the Tundra Buggy Lodge this morning and then board a Tundra Buggy to enjoy one more full day on the tundra before we had back to the town of Churchill.
 Upon arrival in Churchill, we’ll transfer to the airport for an evening flight back to Winnipeg.
 A light dinner will be served during the flight.

-Arrive in Winnipeg, and transfer to the Four Points by Sheraton Winnipeg International Airport to prepare for our flights home tomorrow.
+Arrive in Winnipeg, and transfer to the Courtyard Winnipeg Airport to prepare for our flights home tomorrow.

 Saturday, November 13 (B)